drkanukie/whip/README.md

 + added sublime projects and formatting
 + added all pages with their links

+#4 Jan changes

++

 ## Working on

 + flexiboxes
 + HTML 5 Layout
++ finishing the customizer page layout
++ start work on local storage if possible